Syracuse University: Campuses

 The university is set on a campus that features an eclectic mix of buildings, ranging from nineteenth-century Romanesque Revival structures to contemporary buildings designed by renowned architects such as I.M.
 Pei.
 The center of campus, with its grass quadrangle, landscaped walkways, and outdoor sculptures, offers students the amenities of a traditional college experience.
 The university overlooks downtown Syracuse, a medium-sized city of approximately 150,000 residents in Central New York.

-The school also owns an on-campus Sheraton Hotel; (later turned into a dorm named Orange Hall), Marshall Square Mall; the Drumlins Country Club, a nearby, 36-hole golf course to the east of South Campus; the Marshall, a 287-bed student housing complex (later renamed Milton Hall); the Fisher Center and Joseph I. Lubin House in New York City; the Paul Greenberg House in Washington, D.C.; the Minnowbrook Conference Center, a 28-acre (121,000 m^{2}) retreat in the Adirondack mountains of Upstate New York; and various properties surrounding its University Hill campus.
+The school also owns an on-campus Sheraton Hotel; (later turned into a dorm named Riley Hall), Marshall Square Mall; the Drumlins Country Club, a nearby, 36-hole golf course to the east of South Campus; the Marshall, a 287-bed student housing complex (later renamed Milton Hall); the Fisher Center and Joseph I. Lubin House in New York City; the Paul Greenberg House in Washington, D.C.; the Minnowbrook Conference Center, a 28-acre (121,000 m^{2}) retreat in the Adirondack Mountains of Upstate New York; and various properties surrounding its University Hill campus.